valesalmon/Labnotebook_Salmon/_posts/2024-04-12-PocID_COTS_RAPID.md

 ![Pocillopora mtORF PCR 4/19/24](https://github.com/hputnam/Putnam_Lab_Notebook/blob/master/images/20240419_mtORF_gel_Pocillopora.jpg?raw=true)

-bands were seen in all lanes except the negative control PCR product was stored in the 4°C fridge by the PCR bench with the rest of Plate 001
+PCR bands of the expected size were seen in all lanes except the negative control.
+PCR product was stored in the 4°C fridge by the PCR bench with the rest of Plate 001.

 # 202404XX